-Professor Chang is the Director of NICM Health Research Institute.
-He also leads the Healthy Hearts Research Program at the Institute.
+Professor Chang is the Director of NICM Health Research Institute and Professor of Pharmacology.
 Professor Chang originally trained in medicine and later finished his postgraduate research training in pharmacology.
 His research interests include clinical and preclinical studies of herbal medicine, yoga, and tai chi for the treatment of cardiovascular disease, diabetes, metabolic disease and dementia.

 Emeritus Professor Bensoussan is one of Australia's prominent researchers in complementary medicine.
 He has helped NICM Health Research Institute forge a broad network of links with other national and international organisations within government and industry.

 Professor Li is NICM Health Research Institute's Director of Research.
 He is also the Institute's pharmacology team leader, commencing the role in 2012.

 Professor Muench's project focus is on Alzheimer's disease with a special emphasis on carbonyl stress in age-related and neurodegenerative processes, and also looking at brain inflammation as a major progression factor in Alzheimer's disease.

 Jerome Sarris is Professor of Integrative Mental Health and leads the Healthy Minds Research Theme at NICM Health Research Institute.
 He moved from clinical practice as a naturopath, nutritionist, and acupuncturist to academic work, and completed a doctorate at The University of Queensland in the field of psychiatry.
 Professor Sarris has a particular interest in anxiety and mood disorder research pertaining to nutraceutical psychopharmacology, in complementary and integrative medicine, lifestyle medicine, and psychotropic plant medicine research.